MarkPadley/hello-world/README.md

 # hello-world
 My first foray into the strange world of github!
 Additional information about me includes my strong interest in NLP research, especially Transformers such as BERT.
+I like computational linguistics!